olivejs/seed-angular/README.md

 # AngularJS Seed

-> Ginger seed for AngularJS - offers you quickly scaffold an AngularJS project with pragmatic defaults and best practices.
+> Olive seed for AngularJS - offers you quickly scaffold an AngularJS project with pragmatic defaults and best practices.

 ## Usage

-Install gulp and bower:
+Install gulp and bower if you haven't already:
 ```
 npm install -g gulp bower
 ```